2025-26 Edition

 Covers basic Bayesian concepts and methods with emphasis on data analysis.
 Special emphasis on specification of prior distributions.
 Development of methods and theory for one and two samples, binary, Poisson, and linear regression.

-Prerequisite: DATA 200AP and DATA 200BP and DATA 210P.
-DATA 200AP with a grade of B or better.
-DATA 200BP with a grade of B or better.
-DATA 210P with a grade of B or better
+Prerequisite: DATA 200AP with a minimum grade of B and DATA 200BP with a minimum grade of B and DATA 210P with a minimum grade of B.

 STATS 210.
 Statistical Methods I: Linear Models.
 4 Units.